HorizenOfficial/compose-evm-simplified/README.md

 # Compose EVM Simplified

-This repository contains all the resources for deploying an EVM sidechain Node on mainnet or testnet.
-It can create either rpc nodes or forger nodes.
+This repository contains all the resources for deploying a forger or rpc EVM sidechain node on mainnet or testnet.

 ## Requirements

----

 * docker
 * docker compose v2